0xmariniere/yapy.app/README.md

-# 🗣️ Chattr
+# 🗣️ yapy.app

-**Good conversations start here.**
+**convos that hit**

-Chattr is a beautifully designed conversation starter app that helps people connect through meaningful, fun, or thought-provoking discussions.
+yapy.app is a beautifully designed conversation starter app that helps people connect through meaningful, fun, or thought-provoking discussions.
 Using digital "cards" with curated questions, users can find inspiration for conversations with friends, partners, or groups.

-Designed to sit face-up in the middle of the table, Chattr brings human connection back into focus — through intentional design, elegant simplicity, and engaging prompts.
+Designed to sit face-up in the middle of the table, yapy.app brings human connection back into focus — through intentional design, elegant simplicity, and engaging prompts.

 ---

 ## ✨ Features

 - **4 Curated Categories**
-  - 🤝 **FRENS** - Fun and meaningful conversations
+  - 🤝 **FRENS** - spark new takes
-  - 💕 **BABE** - Deepen connection and spark intimacy
+  - 💕 **BABE** - evolve ur relationship
-  - 🤔 **DEEP** - Deep, abstract, and reflective discussions
+  - 🤔 **DEEP** - go philosophical
-  - 🔥 **UNFILTERED** - Bold, controversial, and debate-style topics
+  - 🔥 **UNFILTERED** - pillow talk

 - **Interactive Card Experience**
   - Swipe or tap to navigate between cards